awslabs/damo/README.md

 Deprecated.
 Use `--damos_*` command line options or json format input.

-One-line scheme specification format like below was initially supported.
+A simple DAMOS scheme specification format called one-line scheme specification was initially supported.
 Because it is not flexible for extension of features, it has deprecated now.
 You may use `--damos_*` command line options or json format instead.
 You may use `damo translate_damos` to convert your old single line DAMOS schemes specification to the new json format.

 --rbuf option of `damo record`